wheybags/glibc_version_header/README.md

 ## Does that actually work?
 Yup, you just need to make sure all the binaries you're distributing are built with the magic header.
 I've built gcc and binutils with this technique on debian 9 (glibc 2.24), and then run it successfully on ubuntu 12.04 (glibc 2.15).
-It's worked out of the box for everything I've tried except building gcc itself, which required a little bit of messing, because it uses every obscure platform feature under the sun, many of which seem to have been invented almost for it's sole use.
+It's worked out of the box for everything I've tried except building gcc itself, which required a little bit of messing, because it uses every obscure platform feature under the sun, many of which seem to have been invented almost for its sole use.

 # Caveats
 It pretty much works out of the box for almost everything.